awsdocs/amazon-redshift-management-guide/doc_source/serverless-connecting.md

 jdbc:redshift://default.123456789012.us-east-2.redshift-serverless.amazonaws.com:5439/dev
 ```

 To connect with IAM using JDBC driver version 2\.1\.x or later, use the following syntax\.
 The port number is optional; if not included, Amazon Redshift Serverless defaults to port number 5439\.
+You can change to another port from the port range of 5431\-5455 or 8191\-8215\.
+To change the default port for a serverless endpoint, use the AWS CLI and Amazon Redshift API\.

 ```
 jdbc:redshift:iam://workgroup-name.account-number.aws-region.redshift-serverless.amazonaws.com:5439/dev